seek-oss/eslint-config-seek/.changeset/orange-hats-run.md

 Replace `eslint-plugin-import` with `eslint-plugin-import-x`

 To migrate, any references to `eslint-plugin-import` should be replaced with `eslint-plugin-import-x`, and `import/` rules with `import-x/`.

+In addition, it's possible that this may introduce slight behaviour changes.